 Method 7: By Making Lifestyle Changes

-Women with PCOS who keep gaining weight as a result of the condition can't lead a sedentary lifestyle and they must be more conscientious then others when it comes to self care.
-Teu must find the strength, determination and time every day to exercise, or the condition, which is progressive, will get worse and obesity will be the result.
+Women with PCOS who keep gaining weight as a result of the condition can't lead a sedentary lifestyle and they must be more conscientious than others when it comes to self-care.
+They must find the strength, determination and time every day to exercise, or the condition, which is progressive, will get worse and obesity will be the result.
 Here are some basic lifestyle changes that are recommended for PCOS sufferers who need to ward off weight gain, bloating and insulin resistance.

 - 2Exercising with free weights or circuit training at least three times a week for one hour will help the individual with PCOS peel off the pounds.This is important, as it is very easy for an individual with PCOS to lose all muscle tone and pile on fat instead.
 Light muscle building, as is typical of lifting free weights is recommended for between twenty to thirty minutes per exercise session to encourage your system to build muscle so that your body is burning fat, even while you are at rest.

-- 3Get at least eight hours a sleep at night, if not more.It is essential to get enough res so that your body has a chance to repair itself.
-This is especially important for individuals with a chronic disease like PCOS because your body needs lots of downtime to reset itself metabolically.
+- 3Get at least eight hours asleep at night, if not more.It is essential to get enough rest so that your body has a chance to repair itself.
+This is especially important for individuals with a chronic disease like PCOS because your body needs lots of downtimes to reset itself metabolically.
 Getting plenty of rest also helps your body to gear up for any exercising that you need to do the next day.

 - 4Establish a routine of going to bed early and get up early.Going to bed by 11:00 pm and rising by 8:00 am will help your body reestablish a set point for your metabolism so it can work more efficiently.
 Burning the candle at both ends or being erratic about your sleeping habits can sabotage all of your weight loss efforts as living like this causes your adrenal glands to produce excess cortisol, which in turn causes weight gain.